Kundara: Kallumala Samaram

 Kallumala Samaram a historic event in Renaissance in Kerala also took place in Perinad near Kundara.

 Demographics

 As of the 2011 Census of India, Kundara is a census town in Kollam District in the state of Kerala with a total population of 33,959.
 The population of children aged 0–6 is 3243, representing 9.55% of the total population of Kundara.
 The female sex ratio is 1096 per 1000 males, against state average of 1084 and the child sex ratio is 993 females per 1000 males, compared to the Kerala state average of 964.
 Kundara's literacy rate is 93.99%, lower than the state average of 95%.
 The male literacy is 96.42% and the female literacy rate is 91.80%.

 Politics

 Kundara is one among the 11 legislative assembly constituencies in the district of Kollam.
-P. C. Vishnunadh is the current elected member from Kundara constituency.
+P. C. Vishnunadh is the current elected member from Kundara constituency is also a cabinet Minister for Tourism, Culture and Cinema.